Projects Supported

 South Portland, Maine

-This high school program will train students in repairing and repurposing computers for distribution in the under-resourced community.
+“Riot Refurb”, a program at South Portland High School, will train students in repairing and repurposing computers for distribution in the under-resourced community.
 A Toolkit will be published online, along with curriculum resources to support other educators’ replicating the program.

 Waterville, Maine